aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

-We need to have use the same CRS between the point and polygon layers.
+We need to use the same CRS between the point and polygon layers.
 So let's convert the the polugon layer to EPSG4326:

 ```python